jh83/jh83.github.io/_posts/2022-08-20-mongodbatlas-ttn.markdown

 ### MongoDB Atlas

-MongoDB Atlas is a cloud service which contains several services which (apart from the database) can be used to create a complete solution.
+MongoDB Atlas is a cloud service that provides several different services which (apart from the database) can be used to create a complete solution.

 In this blog post, we will use the following components: